• Company

 How O-1 Visa Publicity Builds Evidence of Extraordinary Ability

-O-1 visa media coverage is one of the most powerful — and most misunderstood — elements of an extraordinary ability visa application.
+O-1 visa media coverage is one of the most powerful, and most misunderstood, elements of an extraordinary ability visa application.
 This guide explains what USCIS accepts as qualifying published material evidence, which publications carry weight with immigration officers, how to build a strategic media timeline, and how Baden Bower's guaranteed placement model creates the verifiable documentation immigration attorneys need.

 Book My Free Strategy Call →

-3–5 Tier-1 placements recommended by immigration attorneys for strong O-1 petitions
+3 to 5 Tier-1 placements recommended by immigration attorneys for strong O-1 petitions

-12–24 Months of coverage timeline recommended before filing to show sustained recognition
+12 to 24 Months of coverage timeline recommended before filing to show sustained recognition

-80–95+ Domain authority scores of qualifying Tier-1 publications recognised by USCIS
+80 to 95+ Domain authority scores of qualifying Tier-1 publications recognised by USCIS

 Why O-1 Visa Publicity Matters